vhssx/vhssx/Designs.md

 Powerful vs Performance?

 - [ ] Fallthrough for resources, like:
 	- index.html
 		- Site for all sub sites, or use nginx to direct to the right.
 		- Only for very few special usages.
 	- favicon.ico
 		- This is common because all sub sites may share the same favicon.
 		- Do not copy it again and again.
 	- robots.txt
 	- Other Resources(Scripts and Styles)
 		- May not be copied nor fallthrough, but better be referred cross site.
+		- May be used to as the custom *404* pages, corresponding with the route mapping.
 - [ ] Fallthrough by domains `+++`
 	- (*.)domain.com --> _.domain.com --> _.default.com
 	- Scan the folders for site configures.
 	- Site/404.html --> Scope/404 --> Global/404
 - [ ] Custom Pages(404/50x) for different hosts. `+++`
 	- [ ] Dynamic rendering?
 	- [ ] Enable by default and for all sites?
 	- [ ] pages/404.html

 ## Use Cases